romm/formz/Documentation/06-IntegratorManual/ViewHelpers/OptionViewHelper.rst

 Option
 ======

-Defines the value of an argument which is sent during the rendering of a field.
+Defines the value of an argument that is sent during the rendering of a field.

 It's another way of using ``arguments`` of the ViewHelper “:ref:`integratorManual-viewHelpers-field`”.
 You can use both features, but the ViewHelper ``option`` will override an argument previously defined.